In Conversation With Harvey Weinstein’s Former Assistant, Rowena Chiu, Who Is Breaking Her NDA For This Interview

 What clauses did you try to get in the NDA that didn’t make it into the legal document?

-We fought really hard to have a really simple clause that said Harvey must either travel with one male assistant at any one time.
+We fought really hard to have a really simple clause that said Harvey must travel with one male assistant at any time.

 Zelda pushed for that specific clause, so that Harvey wouldn’t be alone with a woman when he was traveling.
 What was the reasoning for the clause not being put into the NDA?

-[Black Cube is the P.I. agency made up of former members of, which Weinstein hired to follow Ronan Farrow; the Red Flag List is the list of names Weinstein sent to private investigators, asking them to research individuals whom he believed had incriminating information.]
+[Black Cube is the P.I. agency made up of former members of Israeli intelligence, which Weinstein hired to follow Ronan Farrow; the Red Flag List is the list of names Weinstein sent to private investigators, asking them to research individuals whom he believed had incriminating information.]

 We published the names on the Red Flag List at Variety when they became available in public court documents, after the trial.
 Did you know that your name was on that list?